 If you do a combination of strokes within the same interval (i.e. without you stopping the timer and restarting it when you start a new stroke), most swim trackers will just record your stroke type as 'mixed'.

 As raised in a recent interview with the makers of the SwimAR smart swimming goggles, there's a debate whether heart rate data is valuable for swimmers.
 Like running or cycling, it's a great way of measuring workout intensity and how hard you're working in those sessions.

-Some smartwatches (like the Apple Watch) measure your heart rate while you're swimming, while others (like Garmin) disable the function, claiming it wouldn't be accurate because of the interference from the water.
+Some smartwatches (like the Apple Watch) measure your heart rate while you're swimming, while others disable the function, claiming it wouldn't be accurate because of the interference from the water.
 Apple does warn that the heart rate data from the Apple Watch might not be that accurate while swimming, so our advice is to take it with a pinch of salt.

 If you want decent heart rate data while swimming, you're better off with a heart rate monitor that straps around your chest.
 These sync with most popular fitness apps that include swimming data.
 There are alternatives to the chest strap including the Scosche Rhythm24 armband, which promises to track heart rate in the pool.
 Instabeat is a wearable that is worn on your swimming goggles and is dedicated to showing your heart rate in real-time.
 But for now, chest strap is definitely the way to go.